tomarrell/miniqueue/README.md

     a delay for a certain number of `seconds`.
 Once the delay expires, on the next tick given by the `-period` flag, the message will be returned to the front of the queue to be processed as soon as possible.

+    DACK'ed messages will contain a `dackCount` key when consumed.
+This allows for doing exponential backoff for the same message if multiple failures occur.

 ## Benchmarks